NCAA Tournament First-Round Betting Tips to Consider

 We’ve said it before, we’ll say it again — college basketball is dominated by brand names that get the most attention, not just from television networks but also from oddsmakers and the betting public.
 Blue bloods receive a ton of action from fans who wager casually, sometimes enough to influence the line.

 And yet, in 2019, top seeds Virginia and North Carolina only won by 15, and No. 2 seed Michigan State won by just 11.
 Kansas won its opening NCAA game in 2018 by 16 points.
 Kentucky won its first-round game that year by five, and the year before that by nine.

 The premier programs don’t always cruise by 30 in the first round, no matter what fan bettors or inflated lines may have you think.

 Know the Talent Gap is Shrinking

 UMBC’s upset of Virginia was further evidence of how the talent gap between marquee programs and smaller-conference teams continues to shrink.
 The internet has opened a new world in recruiting, helping once-unseen players get noticed, and aiding mid-majors in their search for diamonds in the rough.

 That means a lot of small-conference champions have really good players, resulting in more competitive early-round games.
-Sixteen first-round contests in 2018 were decided by 10 points or less, including those involving Kentucky, Gonzaga and Michigan State.
-That doesn’t include upsets of Virginia and Arizona, who were blown out.
+Thirteen first-round contests in 2019 were decided by 10 points or less, and that doesn’t include two of the 12-5 upsets, which were blowouts.

 It’s an important trend those wagering on point spreads need to be aware of, and it shows no signs of reversing itself.
 The little guys are catching up, a fact most evident in the first round of the NCAA Tournament, and the smart money pays attention.